c0dyhi11/adk-mcp-demo/README.md

     ```

 3.  **Install the required dependencies:**
-    This project depends on `google-adk` and `fastmcp` which are in the included requirments.txt.
+    This project depends on `google-adk` and `fastmcp` which are in the included requirements.txt.
     ```sh
-    pip install -r requirment.txt"
+    pip install -r requirements.txt
     ```

 ## How to Run the Demo